guptamadhur/Bike-Sharing-Assignment/README.md

 - Concepts such as EDA, p-value, VIF, RFE were used and model building was done using statsmodels library

+- `GrLivArea` is by far the most important predictor

+- The top variables are intuitive.

+- Lasso is the chosen model for the final model, because it creates a simple model with the top features.

 ## Technologies Used
 - Python - version 3.11.4
 - Matplotlib - version 3.7.1